survivejs/react-book/manuscript/04_implementing_notes.md

 We are missing one final bit, the actual logic.
 Our state consists of `Notes` each of which has an id (string) and a task (string) attached to it.
 Our callback receives both of these.
 In order to edit a `Note` it should find the `Note` to edit and patch its task using the new data.

 T> Some of the prop related logic could be potentially extracted to a [context](https://facebook.github.io/react/docs/context.html).
 That would help us to avoid some of the prop passing.
-It is especially useful for implementing features such as internationalization (i18n) or [feature detection](https://github.com/casesandberg/react-context/).
+It is especially useful for implementing features, such as internationalization (i18n) or [feature detection](https://github.com/casesandberg/react-context/).
 A component interested in it may simply query for a translator instance.

 ### Implementing `onEdit` Logic